 Parental leave sits at the intersection of employee rights, workforce planning, and day-to-day business operations.
 Getting it wrong costs time, damages trust, and can result in a WRC complaint that was entirely avoidable.
 Getting it right means having clear policies, proper documentation, and a process that works for both your business and your employees.

-Purpletree HR manages parental leave processes for employers across Ireland, from drafting compliant policies to handling individual requests and coordinating return-to-work arrangements.
+PurpleTree HR manages parental leave processes for employers across Ireland, from drafting compliant policies to handling individual requests and coordinating return-to-work arrangements.
 If you want to make sure your business is covered, get in touch with our team today.

 This article is for general informational purposes only and does not constitute legal advice.
 Employment law is complex and fact-specific.
-For advice on your specific situation, contact the Purpletree HR team directly.
+For advice on your specific situation, contact the PurpleTree HR team directly.